tgodden/attestation-workshop-fosdem25/planning.md

 **Confirmed Participants**: (Please add your name here if you plan to attend, whether presenting or not)
 1. Muhammad Usama Sardar
 2. Thomas Fossati
+3. Ionut Mihalcea
-3. Mike Bursell
+4. Mike Bursell
-4. Paul Howard
+5. Paul Howard
-5. Yogesh Deshpande
+6. Yogesh Deshpande
-6. Jun Zhang
+7. Jun Zhang
-7. Houda Labiod
+8. Houda Labiod
-8. Michael Richardson
+9. Michael Richardson
-9. Ian Oliver
+10. Ian Oliver
-10. Hannes Tschofenig
+11. Hannes Tschofenig
-11. Guest (from Hannes department)
+12. Guest (from Hannes department)
-12. Matthieu Pourier
+13. Matthieu Pourier
-13. Mike Schwartz
+14. Mike Schwartz

 **Presentations**: (Please add your name here if you would like to present)